sarahtanja/lab-book/_posts/2023-01-31-committee-no1.md

   - Mr. DNA Lab
 - Linux pipeline?

 ### Timeline

 ![gantt-timeline]({{ site.url }}{{ site.baseurl }}/assets/images/gantt-timeline.png)

-## 4. Feedback
+## 5. Feedback

-1. Is the PAE + Temp multiple stressor study rigorous enough to be turned into two manuscripts?
+Q. Is the PAE + Temp multiple stressor study rigorous enough to be turned into two manuscripts?
+A. potentially, it will depend on what we see in the data.
+It will be enough for two thesis chapters.

-2. Which sequencing strategy would be best suited to this project?
+Q. Which sequencing strategy would be best suited to this project?
 	- Where have you sent samples for sequencing services in the past?
 	- What are reasonable sequencing costs per sample?

-3. I need support/resources to learn about:
+Q. I need support/resources to learn about:
 	- requesting quotes for sequencing (sequencing platform, # of sequences, # of bp, read-length/assay-length)
 	- [library preparation](https://www.idtdna.com/pages/technology/next-generation-sequencing/library-preparation#:~:text=Library%20preparation%20is%20the%20first,and%20tagmentation%2Dbased%20library%20prep.)

 	  > “sequencing libraries are pools of DNA fragments containing adapter sequences compatible with a specific sequencing platform and indexing barcodes for individual sample identification.
 The main library preparation methods are [ligation-based library preparation](https://www.idtdna.com/pages/technology/next-generation-sequencing/library-preparation/ligation-based-library-prep) tagmentation-based library preparation, and [amplicon library preparation](https://www.idtdna.com/pages/technology/next-generation-sequencing/dna-sequencing/targeted-sequencing/amplicon-sequencing).
 The specific protocol you choose depends on your sequencing platform and downstream analysis.”